Hoeby/Sapphire/triple-z mod/assets/steppermount/readme.md

 Next, place the axis mounting ring in place. <br>
 Push i good against the stepper and secure the axis mounting ring in place <br>
-When everything is in place, mount fit the z-stepper plate over it and secure everything together with M3x16mm screws.
+When everything is in place, mount fit the z-stepper plate over it and secure everything together with M3x16mm screws. <br>
+Repeat these steps for the other stepper motors. <br>
 <p align="center">
   <img width="400" src="../pictures/20240118_200029.jpg">
 </p>